-The Governors present their annual report, including the Strategic Report and the Directors' Report, and the audited financial statements for the year ended 31 July 2019.
+The Governors present their annual report, including the Strategic Report and the Directors' Report, and the audited financial statements for the year ended 31 July 2020.
 The financial statements comprise the results for the year for the University.

-The Strategic Report has been prepared solely to provide additional information to funders, financial supporters and other stakeholders to assess the University's strategies and the potential for those strategies to succeed, and should not be used for any other purpose.
+The Strategic Report has been prepared for the purpose of providing additional information to funders, financial supporters and other stakeholders to assess the University's strategies and the potential for those strategies to succeed and is not intended for use for any other purpose.
 The Strategic Report contains forward looking statements.
 These statements are based on the information available to the Governors up to the time of their approval of this report.